How does 4G Broadband work?

 And if you'd like more detail on the equipment we provide and install at our customers' premises, or to see a full breakdown of the start-up costs involved in getting on our 4G broadband service, please click here.

 ** 20 Mbps is the independently audited average download speed delivered across the UK by the EE and Vodafone 4G broadband services we supply - as you can see by clicking here.

-	Indeed, many of the 4G broadband installations that we carry out do deliver considerably higher speeds to our more than happy customers, as these case studies show.
+Indeed, many of the 4G broadband installations that we carry out do deliver considerably higher speeds to our more than happy customers, as these case studies and these customer comments show.